bcgov/sso-docs/docs/integrating-your-application/installation-json.md

 }
 ```

-An example installation JSON for `confidential` client type
+Below is an example of an installation JSON for a `confidential` client.

 ```json
 {